 Coca-Cola’s collaborations for its polyethylene terephthalate (PET) bottles

-Wisconsin-based company Virent will produce plant-based Paraxylene (PX) under the trademark BioFormPX™ for the 100% bio-based PET resin of Coca-Cola's new plant-bottles, under long term Joint Development and Supply Agreements.
-Virent targets to open its full-scale commercial plant, producing plant-based paraxylene, in 2015.
+Wisconsin-based company Virent produces plant-based Paraxylene (PX) under the trademark BioFormPX™ for the 100% bio-based PET resin of Coca-Cola’s new plant-bottles, under long term Joint Development and Supply Agreements.
+Virent opened its full-scale commercial plant, producing plant-based paraxylene, in 2015.

-Dutch research and technology company Avantium will produce bio-based polyester polyethylene-furanoate (PEF), an analogue of PET, for Coca-Cola bottle using its chemical-catalytic technology platform YXY.
+Dutch research and technology company Avantium produces bio-based polyester polyethylene-furanoate (PEF), an analogue of PET, for Coca-Cola bottle using its chemical-catalytic technology platform YXY.
 YXY technology is used to derive PEF from carbohydrates containing biomass feedstock, such as sugarcane, agricultural residues, plants and grains.

 Gevo’s Silsbee paraxylene plant, Texas

 A demonstration-scale paraxylene plant was inaugurated by Gevo in Silsbee, Texas, in August 2013.
-The plant will produce paraxylene for 100% renewable PET to be used in Coca-Cola's beverage bottles.
-The plant will convert bio-based isobutanol, a four-carbon fermentation alcohol, into paraxylene through chemical processes.
+The plant produces paraxylene for 100% renewable PET to be used in Coca-Cola’s beverage bottles.
+The plant converts bio-based isobutanol, a four-carbon fermentation alcohol, into paraxylene through chemical processes.

-The paraxylene produced at the facility will be used along with commercially available renewable mono ethylene glycol (MEG) to produce fully recyclable bio-based PET resin for Coca-Cola's beverage bottles.
+The paraxylene produced at the facility is used along with commercially available renewable mono ethylene glycol (MEG) to produce fully recyclable bio-based PET resin for Coca-Cola’s beverage bottles.